keboola/connection-docs/overview/tutorial/automate/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Setup for GoodData](/overview/tutorial/automate/orchestration-tasks-setup-2.png)

-The order of certain tasks is important; some must run sequentialy and others can run in paralell.
+The order of certain tasks is important; some must run sequentially and others can run in parallel.
 That is what **orchestration phases** are for.
 Tasks in a single phase are executed in parallel, phases execute sequentially.

-To properly order the phases, you can drag them around.
+To order the phases, grab the triple bar icon on their left.
+To move a task to a different phase, tick the checkbox on the left.
+Then go to **Actions**, select **Move selected tasks between phases** and assign the desired phase.

 In the above configuration, each task is in its own phase.
-Therefore this is a very defensive configuration which executes all tasks sequentially.
+Therefore, this is a very defensive configuration which executes all tasks sequentially.

 It can be better arranged by using the *Group tasks into phases by component type* action: